 And now, before we ever said hello

-I must say goodbye, and give a father’s blessing5:
+I must say goodbye, and give a father’s blessing:

 In love, you were conceived;

-As tiny seeds of hope you were received6.
+As tiny seed of hope you were received.

 And now, before we ever said hello,